-- Change of owner / agent;

-- Increase in maximum number of residents;

-- Significant structural changes to property.
+- Licence holder / agents change associated with criminal convictions - Increase in maximum number of residents: - Significant structural changes to property.

 Licence holders are requested to submit a written outline of any proposed changes to either the licenced property or to any person / organisation named on the licence application to the local authority in advance of their implementation.
 Failure to do so may affect the status of the current licence and will be taken into account when future licence applications are being determined.